 "To the Hyatt!
 Full banquet!"

-The young man who had touched her, however, seemed unaffected by her Suggestion.
-A small, barely visible halo faded from his head, then her assailant stepped back, his face ashen.
+However, the young man who had touched her seemed unaffected by her Suggestion.
+A small, barely visible halo faded from his head, and then her assailant stepped back, his face ashen.

 “Munthrek!
 Tyrtrol ve!”